Solitary confinement in the United States: Eighth Amendment

 no Federal civil action may be brought by a prisoner confined in a jail, prison, or other correctional facility, for mental or emotional injury suffered while in custody without a prior showing of physical injury.

 This demonstrates that the Eighth Amendment provides "greater protection" against physical injury than against mental pain.
 Therefore, unless a prisoner can demonstrate physical injury as a result of solitary confinement, he or she is unable to recover damages for any "mental or emotional injury" the confinement causes.
 As a result, the Eighth Amendment has not always been proven to be the most effective approach to argue against the practice of solitary confinement.

 Due process and the Fourteenth Amendment

-Litigating against solitary confinement on the basis of the Fourteenth Amendment and due process is another less common strategy inmates have used.
+Litigating against solitary confinement on the basis of the Fourteenth Amendment and its Due Process Clause is another less common strategy inmates have used.
 The Fourteenth Amendment limits the "types of prisoners" that can be placed in solitary confinement and the time the prisoners can be confined.
-The due process clause within the Fourteenth Amendment also regulates solitary confinement in that prisoners must be given reviews before and during their placement in solitary confinement.
+The Due Process Clause within the Fourteenth Amendment also regulates solitary confinement in that prisoners must be given reviews before and during their placement in solitary confinement.
 Court cases made on these bases do not necessarily address any "underlying problems" of solitary confinement, but they do call for increased monitoring, hearing, and reviews.